wilhelm-lab/oktoberfest/ReadMe.md

 If you want to test it inside your docker container, please refer to the README in the data/plasma subfolder.

-Further information can be found at https://oktoberfest.readthedocs.io.
+The official Oktoberfest documentation can be found at https://oktoberfest.readthedocs.io.

-In addition, we provide a wiki that you find at https://github.com/wilhelm-lab/oktoberfest/wiki.

 Information about how to use koina and which models are supported by our public koina instance can be found at https://koina.proteomicsdb.org/docs.